 Brock got a frying pan, put the leftovers in, and lit the burner.
 Patrick laid back on the couch, listening to Blink 182 on his iPod, and shut his eyes.

 Brock is no stranger to the kitchen.
 He knows how to cook.
 He’s done it a lot, Bonnie Glab says.

-But this day, something went wrong, as it sometimes does in the kitchen.
+.
 Maybe it was the olive oil, as Bonnie Glab believes.
 Or maybe the flame was too high.
 Maybe it was both or maybe it was something else entirely.
 No one can be exactly sure.

 “He’s a quite a good little cook,’’ Bonnie Glab said.
 “But he didn’t know that there was olive oil on the chicken.
 And he has this habit of turning up the stove high.’’

 What is certain is that chicken ignited.
 It was flaming and Brock needed to put it out quick.
 There was little time to spare, but the kitchen sink was blocked.
 Brock went to the bathtub with the flaming chicken, dumped it, and returned to the kitchen with the pan, Bonnie Glab said.

 He returned to the bathroom and tried to pour water on the chicken to douse the flames.
 The oil in the chicken spattered.
 Flames caught the shower curtain.

 Surprised, Brock took a step back, and covered his face with his hands.
 His movement pushed closed the bathroom door, the door notorious for sticking shut on the inside, as flames caught the bathroom towels.

 His hands burned, he couldn’t open the sticky bathroom door.
 The flames were getting stronger and he was trapped.
 He began to scream, begging for help.
 It was all he could do.
 And the flames were rising.

 * * * * *